Dhiraj00777/Assignment_7_Clustering_crime_data/README.md

 # Assignment_7_K-DBSCAN_Clustering_crime_data

-Perform Clustering(Hierarchical, Kmeans & DBSCAN) for the crime data and identify the number of clusters formed and draw inferences.
+Perform Clustering for the crime data and identify the number of clusters formed and draw inferences.

 Data Description:
 Murder -- Muder rates in different places of United States